Jahiliyyah: Positive portrayals

+Jahiliyyah concept in contemporary theology

 During the 1930s, militant Islamist movements began to increasingly assert that Islamic civilisation was threatened by the encroachment of Western values.
 At this juncture, the concept of Jahiliyya was revived by leading Islamic scholars Sayyid Rashid Rida (d.1935 C.E/ 1354 A.H) and Abul A'la Maududi (d.
 1979 C.E/ 1399 A.H); both of whom equated the modern Western culture and its values with Jahiliyya.
-The notion was revived by prominent scholars of the twentieth century Egypt and South Asia; regions that were being impacted by increasing Westernization.
+The notion was revived by prominent scholars of twentieth-century Egypt and South Asia; regions that were being impacted by increasing Westernization.
 These scholars saw in the doctrines of classical theologians like Ibn Taymiyya (d.
 1328 C.E/ 728 A.H), Ibn Qayyim (d.
 1350 C.E/ 751 A.H), Ibn Kathir (d.
-1373 C.E/ 774 A.H), etc. various remedies to the influx of foreign cultural infuences.
+1373 C.E/ 774 A.H), etc. as various remedies to the influx of foreign cultural influences.